If you love the sorbet coloured buildings of Old Havana, you’ll go crazy for Trinidad Cuba.

 By Viazul Bus:

-Cuba has one state owned bus company and it is the only way to travel by bus.
+Cuba has one state owned public bus company and it is the only public bus for tourists.
 You must arrive one hour in advance with a print out of your reservation.
 They do not accept showing the receipt on your phone.

 Viazul Bus Havana to Trinidad (6-7 Hours)